Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Summary and Conclusions

 \section{Summary and Conclusions}

 In summary, we presented an \textit{ab initio} many-body extension of the three-step photoemission model for semiconducting photocathodes, directly integrating the $GW$ approximation and the solution of the BSE on top of DFT.
 This methodology successfully links the microscopic electronic structure of the materials, including quasiparticle and excitonic effects, with the QE.
 We validated our model against experimental data for binary and ternary alkali antimonides, demonstrating very good agreement with measurements obtained from independent groups.
 Our predictions offer in-depth insight into the spectral response of the crystals, capturing complex features, such as electronic self-energy and excitonic transitions, that are intrinsic to photo-excitation and cannot be captured by DFT alone.

-The successful transition from a qualitative spectral analysis to a quantitative prediction of the QE using the post-processing tool \texttt{LayerOptics} allowed us to move beyond empirical alignment, yielding quantitative predictions that accurately match absolute QE values with remarkable accuracy.
+The transition from a qualitative spectral analysis to a quantitative prediction of the QE allowed us to move beyond empirical alignment, yielding quantitative predictions that accurately match absolute QE values with remarkable accuracy.
 This demonstrates that the combination of many-body perturbation theory and classical Fresnel optics provides a complete framework for describing the photoemission process.

 In conclusion, this work successfully bridges the gap between an accurate microscopic characterization of the spectral response of semiconductors and the macroscopic photoemission process.
 The integration of MBPT methods overcomes the accuracy limitations of previous models based on semi-local DFT and provides a robust, parameter-free tool for predicting the spectral characteristics of semiconducting photocathodes, opening the path for the rational design and optimization of next-generation electron sources.